Who was King Herod?

 Herodium is a small cone-shaped hill, located in the north of the Judean Desert, just a few KMs south of Jerusalem, adjacent to Bethlehem.
 The hill is the only site in the world named after Herod the Great who, in 40 BCE, built a fortress at the site and named it after himself.

 Today, the site is a national park and major archaeological exhibit.
-Many famous artefacts were discovered here, including the ring of Pontius Pilate.
+Many famous artifacts were discovered here, including the ring of Pontius Pilate.

 How did King Herod the Great die?